Mary Lou McDonald ‘sorry’ over IRA killing of Lord Mountbatten

 “I stand over what I said then.
 I’m not one of those people that engages in revisionism.
 Thankfully the war is over,” said Mr Adams at the time.

+Ms McDonald told Times Radio she had met Prince Charles on several occasions, adding that he “wrote me a lovely letter, wishing me well and wishing me a full recovery” after she contracted coronavirus last year.

-Ms McDonald also told Times Radio that she expects to see two referendums – one in the Republic and one in the North – that will deliver a united Ireland within 10 years.
+In the interview, Ms McDonald also said she expected to see two referendums – one in the Republic and one in the North – that will deliver a united Ireland within 10 years.

 “Let me say that is not simply a crude matter of bolting the North on to the Republic as it is currently constituted,” she added.